huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

 #### Root Cause & Resolution

-The root cause was an NTFS permissions gap: Domain Users had read access to the folder hosting the MSI files, but Domain Computers did not — and since this is a computer-targeted installation, it's the computer account, not the signed-in user, that needs access.
+The root cause was an NTFS permissions gap: Domain Users had read access to the folder hosting the MSI files, but Domain Computers did not, and since this is a computer-targeted installation, it's the computer account, not the signed-in user, that needs access.
 The fix was to remove read access for Domain Users and grant it to Domain Computers instead.

 <img src="assets/28.png" width="900">

 *Figure 28.
-NTFS permissions corrected — Domain Computers granted read access, Domain Users' access removed.*
+NTFS permissions corrected: Domain Computers granted read access, Domain Users' access removed.*

 #### Verification